International District/Chinatown station: Services

-In addition to service in the tunnel, International District/Chinatown station is in close proximity to several other regional and local transit services.
-King Street Station is located one block west of the station and is served by inter-city Amtrak trains on the Cascades, Coast Starlight, and Empire Builder, as well as Sounder commuter trains to Everett, Tacoma, and Lakewood.
-The First Hill Streetcar stops one block east of the station on South Jackson Street, connecting the area to Little Saigon, Yesler Terrace, First Hill, and Capitol Hill.
+The station is also in close proximity to several other regional and local transit services at adjacent facilities and stops.
+King Street Station is located one block west of International District/Chinatown station and is served by inter-city Amtrak trains on the Cascades, Coast Starlight, and Empire Builder, as well as Sounder commuter trains to Everett, Tacoma, and Lakewood.
+The First Hill Streetcar stops one block east of the station's north entrance on South Jackson Street, connecting the area to Little Saigon, Yesler Terrace, First Hill, and Capitol Hill.
 The Waterfront Streetcar also served the station, using a separate platform on 5th Avenue South, until service was suspended in 2005.
-Intercity bus operator BoltBus used a curbside stop near the station for its intercity routes serving Vancouver and Portland, Oregon, until ceasing operations in 2021.
+Intercity bus operator BoltBus used a curbside stop near the station for its intercity routes serving Vancouver and Portland, Oregon, until it ceased operations in 2021.

-International District/Chinatown station is also adjacent to several surface bus stops, served by King County Metro, Sound Transit Express, and Community Transit routes.
-Bus stops on South Jackson Street serve routes headed east and southeast to the Central District, Beacon Hill, and Rainier Valley, as well as routes headed north towards Belltown, Queen Anne, Capitol Hill, and the University District.
-Bus stops on 4th Avenue South, 5th Avenue South, and 2nd Avenue Extension South serve local routes to West Seattle, Burien, and Shoreline; as well as regional routes to Snohomish County, the Eastside, southern King County, and Pierce County.
-During disruptions to light rail service, King County Metro runs a special route between all Link light rail stations, which stops at South Jackson Street to serve the station.
+Several surface bus stops near the station on South Jackson Street, 2nd Avenue, and 4th Avenue are served by King County Metro and Sound Transit Express routes.
+Metro's routes on Jackson Street include local service to the Central District, Beacon Hill, Rainier Valley, Capitol Hill, and the University District.
+The stops on 2nd Avenue and 4th Avenue serve express routes to southern King County, Pierce County, and Everett.
+During disruptions to light rail service, King County Metro runs a special route between all affected stations, which stops at South Jackson Street to serve the station.
+A seasonal shuttle that serves the Seattle waterfront on Alaskan Way during the summer begins at International District/Chinatown station and connects to Colman Dock and the Seattle Center campus.

-From 2009 to 2019, several bus routes also ran in the tunnel alongside Link light rail.
+From 2009 to 2019, several bus routes also ran in the tunnel alongside light rail trains.
 The final set of seven bus routes in the tunnel were divided into three bays by their outbound direction: Bay A was served by three routes (routes 41, 74, and 255) heading north toward Northgate and the University District and east towards Kirkland; Bay C was served by three routes (routes 101, 102, and 150) heading south through the SODO Busway toward Kent and Renton; and Bay D was served by one route (Sound Transit Express route 550) heading east via Interstate 90 to Bellevue.